Effect of Family Violence on Children

 - unreasonably denying the family member the financial autonomy that he or she would otherwise have had; or

 - unreasonably withholding financial support needed to meet the reasonable living expenses of the family member, or his or her child, at a time when the family member is entirely or predominantly dependent on the person for financial support; or

 - preventing the family member from making or keeping connections with his or her family, friends or culture; or

 - unlawfully depriving the family member, or any member of the family member’s family, or his or her liberty.

-According to Section 4AB of the Family Law Act 1975, a child is exposed to family violence if they see or hear family violence, or otherwise experiences the effects of family violence.
+Section 4AB of the Act states a child is exposed to family violence if they see or hear family violence, or otherwise experience the effects of family violence.

 Children’s Exposure to Family Violence

 Examples of situations that may constitute a child being exposed to family violence include (but are not limited to) the child:

 - overhearing threats of death or personal injury by a member of the child’s family towards another member of the child’s family; or